Steps for Fixing Your Credit Report Errors

 What if it is fixed?

 Great!!
-Congratulations — you now have your reports being accurate which is what you wanted in the first place.
+Congratulations — you now have accurate credit reports which is what you wanted in the first place.

 What if Equifax, Experian, Transunion, etc. won’t fix it — instead they say the false information will remain?